 sudo dnf repolist

-As above, all three repositories are present, meaning you will receive updates in the future on either of the choices you decide to install.
+As above, all three repositories are present, meaning you will receive updates in the future on either of the choices you decide to install any one of the branch browser versions.

 How to Launch Brave Browser